 - Can Test for Scholars and Trainees: Minimum overall score of 4.5, with no subtest below 4.0

-Students may receive the award for two terms ($10,000) or three terms ($15,000), the majority of the financial aid positions will be awarded for three terms.
+Students may receive the award for two terms ($10,000) or three terms ($15,000), the majority of the scholarships will be awarded for three terms.
 One-term awards are not granted at Brock University.